Skip to main content

 Inquiry

 The Government owns and manages all kinds of property for the delivery of public services and to support its own operations – from hospitals, schools and prisons, to courts, museums, warehouses and more.
-The estate overall is valued at around £496bn, with annual running costs of £21.7bn.
-Ministry of Defence and NHS properties (excluding military bases and hospitals) and schools make up approx. 89% of the estate’s area, and 84% of its value.
+The estate overall is valued at around £187.1bn, as of March 2023, with annual running costs of £22bn.
+Ministry of Defence and NHS properties (such as military bases and hospitals) and schools make up approx. 89% of the estate’s area, and 84% of its value.

 In 2022, Government graded just 61% of its estate as in good or satisfactory condition.
 The PAC’s 2022 report on Government property, which focused on offices, found that Government plans to manage its UK-wide property portfolio lacked ambition and were out of date.
 It warned that planned reforms were handicapped by ageing IT systems and incomplete data on post-pandemic office usage, with the risk that taxpayers were locked into long-term, high-cost leases.
 Past reports have also scrutinised the condition of school buildings, hospitals and the prison estate